-7. Prior to the commencement of any construction work above finished floor level in any phase, excluding demolition, the details for the alteration of the boundary treatment to Kirkby Road recreation ground to provide access to the open space should be submitted to the local planning authority for approval.
-The alterations shall be carried out in accordance with the approved details within 3 months of the land being made accessible to the public.
+7. Prior to occupation of any unit, the details for the alteration of the boundary treatment to Kirkby Road recreation ground to provide access to the open space should be submitted to the local planning authority for approval.
+The alterations shall be carried out in accordance with the approved details within 3 months of the mitigation land to the north being made accessible to the public.